 The Types of Dog Treats: An In-Depth Look

-But when it comes to picking out the best dog treats, you may find yourself overwhelmed by the selection.
+But when it comes to picking out the best treats for dogs, you may find yourself overwhelmed by the selection.
 You may have even wondered what the difference is between a rawhide treat and a jerky chew.
 Furthermore, if you’re worried about which treats are the healthiest option, you may find yourself even more confused.

 Choosing the right treat for your dog is doggone easy when you understand the difference between the types of dog treats.
 It’s even simpler when you learn how wildly different treats can be when it comes to their health benefits--or negative effects.